Aliases for DYSF Gene

 GeneCards Summary for DYSF Gene

 DYSF (Dysferlin) is a Protein Coding gene.
-Diseases associated with DYSF include miyoshi muscular dystrophy 1 and myopathy, distal, with anterior tibial onset.
+Diseases associated with DYSF include miyoshi muscular dystrophy 1 and muscular dystrophy, limb-girdle, type 2b.
 Among its related pathways are Cardiac conduction and Smooth Muscle Contraction.
 GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
 An important paralog of this gene is FER1L6.

 UniProtKB/Swiss-Prot for DYSF Gene